clockchip/LC475-CoolingFanExtender/README.md

 The bottom section should be printed with supports due to the presence of small notches that require additional structural backing.

-The top lid can be printed without any support structures; however, the Z-axis must be rotated 180 degrees to ensure a smooth interior finish.
+The top lid can be printed without any support structures; however, the Y-axis must be rotated 180 degrees to ensure a smooth interior finish.
 This adjustment optimizes airflow and prevents dust from adhering to the inside surface.

 Additionally, I recommend using heat-resistant filaments for printing these parts.